 Not an accident.
 An attack.

 We were in a new building and didn't have a TV so all over, small groups of people gathered around small images on computer monitors.
 Every time someone managed to get some news, it spread as horrible rumors through the office.
 As we learned about Flight 93, my friend, June got a panicked, crying call from her college-aged son.
 His dad was flying back from PA today.
 Had she heard from him?
 She had not but later learned, thank God, he was not aboard that flight.

-Finally, Lee and I left the building to run to a local Best Buy to get a TV.
+Finally, Lee and I left the building to run to a local big box store to get a TV.
 Going home would take too long.
 It was in Lee's Jeep that we heard that the first tower had fallen.
 We saw the second tower fall standing among strangers in front of a big-screen TV in Best Buy.

 We spent a longer while at work, eventually leaving to watch the horror unfold from the comfort of our own homes.
 There, I pleaded with Andy to leave the job he had just started a few weeks before.
 He worked in Kendall Square, where MIT is located.
 I was sure if there were more attacks "they" would target the academic centers soon.

 He didn't leave until 5:00 and was home in record time.
-No one was on the roads.
 He found me in front of the TV exactly where I had landed when I arrived home hours before.
 We watched more.
-We headed to his mom's to wish her a happy birthday - yeah, 9/11 bummer.
+We headed to his mom's to wish her a "happy" birthday.
 More TV, bed, God-Bless-America-sex, sleep.